HFS FAQ

 What is a nodename?

-Your nodename is the name Spectrum Protect uses for your computer.
+Your nodename is the name Storage Protect uses for your computer.
 It is usually, though doesn't have to be, similar to the name of your computer on the network.
 However if you run more than one operating system on your computer you will need a separate nodename for each operating system instance.
 Nodenames are usually either the computer's DNS name (e.g. MYDESKTOP.IT) or a user selected name followed by a department/college suffix (e.g. MYDESKTOP-IT)

 Maintaining support for legacy and diverse operating systems is time-consuming.
 Therefore IT Services no longer register nodes using Windows 7 or earlier.
 Some existing installations will continue to be supported if the machines cannot be upgraded to a later OS, but these will be done on an individually agreed basis.
 Similarly, we do not receive support from IBM for legacy client operating systems.